 This method will let you request a transcript online to download as a PDF instantly.

-Go to www.IRS.gov and Click Get a Tax Transcript (under Tools).
+Go to www.IRS.gov and Click Get Your Tax Record.
 Select GET TRANSCRIPT ONLINE.
 You will have to create an account and provide answers to security questions based on your credit history to verify your identity.

 This method will let you request a transcript by phone to be mailed to the address you have on file with the IRS.
 The IRS recommends you allow 5-10 business days for arrival.